ratify-project/ratify/ADOPTERS.md

-The following organizations are known adopters who use Ratify in production or integrate Notation into their products and services.
+The following organizations are known adopters who use Ratify in production or integrate Ratify into their products and services.

 We are happy and proud to have you all as part of the Ratify community!
 To add your use case and organization to this list, please raise a pull request.